*We may receive a small commission on any products purchased through links on this page at no additional cost to you. Best Oil Additives For Lifter

 - Funnel – This will help you to pour in the new oil.

 - Other tools include: clean rags, ramps, chucks, safety glasses, work gloves, and a hand cleaner.

 Before you change the oil, ensure that your engine is slightly warm.
 Never do this while the engine is hot or too cold.
 This is because warm oil drains faster than cold oil and when too hot, the oil will be unsafe to drain.
 A good tip is to run your engine for a few minutes to let it warm up.

 Follow these steps to safely change your oil:

 - Drive onto ramps – Remove the car keys, apply chucks behind the wheels for safety, put on your safety gear and get started.

 - Place the oil drip pan below the oil drain plug – If locating the oil drain plug is a bit hard for you, you can always consult the owner’s service manual, or Google!

 - Unscrew the plug by hand – At this point you have to be careful as the oil may be hot.
-Push back the plug towards the plate to hold back the oil until when you are ready to let the oil out.
+Push the plug back towards the plate to hold back the oil until when you are ready to let it out.

-- Drain old oil – Check your service manual for the location of the filler cap and remove it as this helps drain the oil faster due to air entering from the top.
+- Drain old oil – Check your service manual for the location of the filler cap and remove it.

 - Replace oil plug – After old oil has been drained into the drain pan, replace the plug and tighten it by hand then secure with a wrench.
 Never over tighten the plug.